 Michael Henley Jr.: Who Is the Boy in the Photograph?

 In 1988, nine-year-old Michael Henley Jr. went camping with his father and a family friend in New Mexico.
 Just twenty minutes after they arrived at the campsite, however, he disappeared.
 A year later, his case was originally featured on a 1989 season two episode of Unsolved Mysteries.

 In June of 1989, a woman in Port Saint Joe, Florida noticed a white van parked next to her car as she went to the store.
 When she came back, she found a photograph where the van had been, showing a young woman and a boy, bound with tape over their mouths.
 The young woman was identified as 19-year-old Tara Calico, and Michael Henley’s parents thought the boy might have been him.

 In June of 1990, however, human remains were found just a few miles from the campsite where Michael had disappeared.
 Dental records confirmed that the remains belonged to the young boy, and medical examiners determined that he likely died of hypothermia.
 The whereabouts of Tara Calico and the real identity of the boy in the photograph remain unknown to this day.

 Kari Lynn Nixon: A Face in the Crowd

 16-year-old Kari Lynn Nixon disappeared in her own neighborhood, on her way home from getting groceries.
-She disappeared in 1987, and her case first appeared on a of Unsolved Mysteries—it was also featured in the TV series Nightmare Next Door.
+She disappeared in 1987, and her case first appeared on a 1989 season one episode of Unsolved Mysteries—it was also featured in the TV series Nightmare Next Door.